dev4l3x/dev4l3x/README.md

 Hi!
-I'm Alex and I hope you find useful the repositories.
-Enjoy! 😉
+I'm Alex and I hope you find useful my repositories.
+Enjoy them! 😉

 Btw if you want to know more about me I filled the template:
 - 👋 Hi, I’m Alex